As I get a bit older, and I started to learn about junk food, I came to the sad realization that Cheetos were anything but good for me.

 Olive oil is regarded as one of the healthiest fats to include in your diet.

 The reason behind this is olive oil can help reduce inflammation.

 Yes, inflammation is the bane of health in the civilized world.
 Anything you can do to reduce inflammation increases your health profile and will make you richer, more likely to become an astronaut, or even president.
 Ok, so I lied about the last 3.

-Reducing inflammation is how you reduce the chances of succumbing to chronic health issues like cardiovascular disease or arthritis.
+Reducing inflammation is how you reduce the chances of succumbing to health concerns like poor cardiovascular and joint health.

 For olive oil, the fatty-acids it’s made of are what help to reduce inflammation.
 There’s evidence olive oil is helpful in reducing inflammatory markers like C-reactive protein.